 If you don’t have a website, you should create a new one

 Your Website is the first portal between you and our audience.
-It’s better for you to create a Chinese website to be more close to the Chinese customers. before to trust you, they will make some research about your and your products and services.
-The best way for them to understand your, is to have access to your website in the language that the truly understand.
-Moreover,you should be localize your website in China, for more fastness. don’t hesitate to create a customer service available 24/24h.
+It’s better for you to create a Chinese website to be more close to the Chinese customers. before to trust you, they will make some research about you and your products and services.
+The best way for them to understand you is to have access to your website in the language that they truly understand.
+Moreover, you should localize your website in China, for more fastness. don’t hesitate to create a customer service available 24/24h.

 Be visible on Baidu

 Baidu is the first Chinese search engine with 80% of the market share.
 You should be paid attention to this big weapon because it can help you or destroy you.
-Chinese consumers used to make some research about their needs before to purchase products.
+Chinese consumers used to make some research about their needs before purchasing products.
 If you are not present on Baidu, they won’t be able to see you.
-Moreover, always keep on mind that Google is blocked by the the China’ great firewall, so you can’t count on Google for being visible in China.
-It’s important to think about a SEO on Baidu, if you want to be on the first page.
+Moreover, always keep in mind that Google is blocked by China’s great firewall, so you can’t count on Google for being visible in China.
+It’s important to think about SEO on Baidu if you want to be on the first page.